mezgoodle/System-programming/README.md

 ## Installation

 You can just [download](https://github.com/mezgoodle/numericalMethods_labs/archive/master.zip) this code like zip archive, then unzip and use.
+But don't do this

 ## Labs list